swank-rats/docs/in/robot/robot.md

 You may want to know if the connection is currently usable or `terminated <ws4py.websocket.WebSocket.terminated>`.

 At that stage, the subclass is still not connected to any data source.
-The way ws4py is designed, you don't necessarily a connected socket, in fact, you don't even need a socket at all.
+The way ws4py is designed, you don't necessarily need a connected socket, in fact, you don't even need a socket at all.

 ```python